Headless CMS vs. Traditional CMS

 Instead of a monolithic platform, enterprise businesses are choosing a headless CMS, which decouples the content from the presentation layer.
 The "head" is the presentation layer that the user sees and interacts with.
 The "body" is the admin user interface that enables teams to edit and publish content.
 The CMS is "headless" because the head is disconnected from the body.

-The typical enterprise business is responsible for managing and updating a massive stream of content across any number of presentation layers, including websites, mobile apps, smart TVs, and internet of things (IoT) devices.
-With a headless CMS, content teams can send the same content to any of these interfaces at the touch of a button.
+The typical enterprise business is responsible for managing and updating a massive stream of content across any number of presentation layers, including websites, mobile apps, smart displays, and IoT devices.
+With a headless CMS, content teams can send the same content to any of these interfaces.

 To evaluate the options on the market, start by taking a critical look at your current CMS.
 Take stock of what's working and what's not.

 How much are you paying for your current solution?
 Are you looking to spend less?
-How well does your current platform support mission-critical functionalities such as translation, global content, and brand consistency?
+How well does your current platform support mission-critical functionalities such as translation, global content, brand consistency, and AI-ready structured content?

-Then take stock of the third-party vendors you’re using to perform services like SEO, and take a close look at how long it takes for developers to update the CMS.
-Enterprise companies need to move fast and can’t afford to get bogged down in complicated development cycles.
+Then take stock of the third-party vendors you're using to perform services like SEO, and take a close look at how long it takes for developers to update the CMS.
+Enterprise companies need to move fast and can't afford to get bogged down in complicated development cycles or siloed content that's difficult to reuse and automate.

 How easy is it for your teams to respond to business opportunities and set up quick campaigns and experiments?
 What does your content velocity look like, and what would you like it to look like?